-How Much ODSP Do You Get in 2020?
+How Much ODSP Benefit Do I Get in 2023?

 The maximum amount of ODSP you receive will vary depending on the actual cost of shelter you incur, type of shelter, number of dependent children (i.e. benefit unit size), eligibility for the remoteness allowance, and whether your spouse or partner is also disabled and qualifies for ODSP.

 |Benefit Unit||Basic Needs||Maximum Shelter||Total ODSP|

 |Couple – 1 child||$1,018||$889||$1,907|

 A couple who both have a disability and qualify for ODSP get up to a maximum of $2,070 per month (i.e. the double disabled rate).

 ODSP recipients who receive board and lodging from the same place are paid a room and board allowance that is $867 for a single person and $1,230 for a couple.

 If both spouses are disabled and qualify for ODSP, the payment amount is $1,727 under a room and board arrangement.

 Again, your ODSP amount may vary based on many factors, and these are just some of the potential scenarios.